Good to know

 - It features the KEEN.Dry waterproof membrane that offers protection against rain or water and a grippy outsole that bites into different types of terrain.

-- This hiker still has the premium, good-looking leather upper that many people loved about the Targhee, along with a hydrophobic mesh lining for some breathability.
+- This hiker still has the premium, good-looking leather upper that many people loved about the Targhee collection, along with a hydrophobic mesh lining for some breathability.

 - Resting between the outsole and the upper is a dual-density EVA midsole that offers shock absorption, impact protection, and cushioning without the added weight.

 The KEEN Targhee II men's and women's is a low-top model featuring a wide fit.
 This means it has a toebox with ample room for the toes to move, thereby promoting the natural gait pattern.
 Inside the shoe is a metatomical footbed that cradles the natural contours of the foot and provides great arch support.

 This shoe has a four-eyelet lacing system, three of which lace the shoe over the fore-and- midfoot.
 Despite being a "wide shoe", the broad spacing between the webbing eyelets allows people with narrow feet to snug the upper down.
 Meanwhile, the fourth eyelet extends down and around the heel so the wearer can keep his or her heel pressed into the heel cup for an even snugger and secure feel.

 The shoe outsole is made of a high-traction rubber exclusively designed and manufactured by Keen.
 It features an aggressive lug pattern with a depth of 4 mm.
 It may not be as deep as the lugs of mountaineering boots, but it isn't too shallow either which means it can still bite into rocky surfaces, loose soil, soft grass, or mud.

 Furthermore, these lugs are multidirectional and feature a large surface contact area for enhanced grip and traction even on slick and slippery surfaces.
 Lastly, this outsole is non-marking which means it can be used indoors as well.